 We are grateful to the conservation pioneers who granted the easements in 1974 and 1977 to ensure this property will remain protected from uncontrolled residential and commercial development.

-While we know changes this year have been disruptive, we believe there will be ecological benefits—one of the important values protected by the easement—when the plan is completed.
 Located in areas that were historic wetlands, the new ponds and wetlands will improve water quality and provide waterfowl and shorebird habitat.
 In addition, more than 150 acres will remain open for grazing and haying.

 Q: What is The Nature Conservancy’s role with the ranch?

-The Nature Conservancy is the steward of two conservation easements on this property.
+The Conservancy is the steward of two conservation easements on this property.
 The easements protect the ranch against uncontrolled residential development.

 John and Gloria “Georgie” Morgan and Harry and Margaret Barker donated the first conservation easement in Wyoming in 1974 on about 50 acres of the ranch.
 The second easement on the ranch, donated in 1977 by Harry and Margaret Barker and Peter and Jean Jorgensen, also covers the original 50-acre parcel and protects the remainder of the ranch, consisting of about 170 additional acres.